theos/theos.dev/docs/Features.md

 * Makes debug builds the default.
 Use `make DEBUG=0`, `FOR_RELEASE=1` or `FINALPACKAGE=1` to build without debug. (kirb)
 * Bumps default deployment target to iOS 4.3 when using iOS SDK 6.0 and iOS 5.0 when using iOS SDK 7.0. (kirb)
 * Includes NIC templates from [DHowett, conradev, WillFour20](https://github.com/DHowett/theos-nic-templates); [uroboro](https://github.com/uroboro/nicTemplates); and [bensge, kirb](https://github.com/sharedInstance/iOS-7-Notification-Center-Widget-Template).
-* Supports building for iOS on Windows. (coolstar)
+* Supports building for iOS on Windows via Cygwin. (coolstar)
 * Theos symlinks are no longer made within projects.
 The `$THEOS` environment variable is used instead. (kirb)
 * `instance_USE_SUBSTRATE = 0` can be used to switch tweaks to the internal generator and not link against Substrate. (kirb)
 * Default rules, variables, etc. can be set in `~/.theosrc` (a makefile). (kirb)